 First, I printed the template on card stock.
 There are four per page, and remember that it’s always good to have a few extra.
 My toddler smeared paint across quite a few of them before we even started 🙂

 Next, I had my toddler paint the turkeys on.
 You can have your child make finger prints or use q-tips.
 I love using q-tips (rather than paintbrushes) for toddler painting.
 It’s more controlled, easy for kids to use, and quick to clean up!

 After they dried, I drew on the eyes, beak, and feet with a sharpie.
 Then you (or your child) can cut them out.
 The dotted lines make it easy 🙂

-After folding, your place cards are ready!
+After folding, the thanksgiving place cards that the kids made are ready!

 If you have a little one and are doing fingerprints rather than painting or q-tips, your place cards might look more like this (see picture below)… a little sloppier but still adorable 🙂

 For extension ideas, you can also have your child decorate the inside or back of the place card – through coloring, through choosing stickers for each person, or through writing a note.